 Generator installation

 - The generator should be installed in a separate room or enclosure.
-In case, it must be in the same room as the rest of the system, put it far away from other components and cover its outside.
+In the event that it must be located in the same room as the rest of the system, put it far away from other components and cover its exterior.

-- If it is automatically started by other equipment, it must carry suitable signs and the auto-start system must include an isolator to disable it during repairing.
+- If the generator is automatically started by other equipment, it must carry suitable signs and the auto-start system must include an isolator to disable it during repairs or maintenance.

-- Generator fuel must be kept in an appropriate container in a safe location.
+- Generator fuel is dangerous.
+It must be kept in an appropriate container in a safe location.

 Reference: